miklevin/MikeLev.in/_posts/2025-07-11-cognitive-architecture-human-ai-development.md

 ---

 **Me**: That is absolutely fascinating!
-You equate the raw HTML or JavaScript-rendered DOM as the analog world of infinite resolution, haha!
+You equate the raw HTML or JavaScript-rendered DOM as the analog world of infinite resolution, ahaha!
 I mean I get it but it's totally not.
 But that it seems that way to you is perhaps the greatest validation I've gotten yet on this proposed project.